-The security of the Mount Mary University campus needs the cooperation and involvement of students, faculty and staff.
+The security of the Mount Mary University campus needs the cooperation and involvement of students, faculty, and staff.
 All members of the community must assume a part of the responsibility for their own personal safety and the security of their belongings.
 Ways that students, faculty and staff can contribute to campus security are:

 - 1. Take precautions to ensure your own personal safety. - 2.
 Report suspicious persons or activities to Public Safety. - 3.
 Lock offices and room doors. - 4.
 Lock your vehicle.
 Do not leave valuables in plain view. - 5.
-Report all security related maintenance problems.
+Report all security related maintenance problems (poor lighting, landscape concerns, etc.). - 6.
+Have school-issued ID/nametags on hand and visible at all times.